Dimitri-Blanchard/fshow/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Made with Rich](https://img.shields.io/badge/Made%20with-Rich-cyan.svg)](https://github.com/Textualize/rich)

-DirFileShow (`fshow`) is a command-line file browser and viewer featuring a rich terminal interface powered by the `rich` library.
+fileShow (`fshow`) is a command-line file browser and viewer featuring a rich terminal interface powered by the `rich` library.
 It provides an enhanced alternative to standard commands like `ls`, `cat`, and `dir` for navigating directories and previewing file contents.

 ---